RebornBeat/AEVOR/new-whitepaper.md

 # 14. TEE Service Mesh Architecture and Discovery Coordination

-## Introduction: From Isolated Services to Coordinated Infrastructure
+## From Isolated Services to Coordinated Infrastructure

 Understanding TEE Service Mesh Architecture requires recognizing the fundamental difference between providing isolated secure execution environments and creating a coordinated infrastructure platform that enables sophisticated applications through seamless service coordination.
 Think of this architectural evolution like the difference between having individual craftsmen working in separate workshops versus having an integrated manufacturing facility where different specialists coordinate their work through sophisticated communication and logistics systems to create complex products that no individual craftsman could produce alone.